We are the 99%

 "We are the 99%" is a political slogan widely used and coined during the 2011 Occupy movement.
 The phrase directly refers to the income and wealth inequality in the United States, with a concentration of wealth among the top-earning 1%.
 It reflects the belief that "the 99%" are paying the price for the mistakes of a tiny minority within the upper class.

 "The 1%" is not necessarily a reference to top 1% of wage earners, but a reference to the top 1% of individuals by net worth, whose earned wages are only a fraction of their total sources of wealth.

 Origin

-Mainstream accounts
+Social media and mainstream media origins

 The slogan "We are the 99%" became a unifying slogan of the Occupy movement in August 2011 after a Tumblr blog, "wearethe99percent.tumblr.com," was launched in late August 2011 by a 28-year-old New York activist going by the name of "Chris" together with Priscilla Grim.

 Chris credited an August 2011 flyer for the NYC assembly "We The 99%" for the term.
 A 2011 Rolling Stone article attributed to anthropologist David Graeber the suggestion that the Occupy movement represented the 99%.
 Graeber was sometimes credited with the slogan "We are the 99%" but attributed the full version to others.